AVEVA/sample-adh-time_series-python/README.md

 ### Community

-If you would like to see an example of basic interactions with an ADH community, enter an existing community id in the `Community` field of the configuration.
+If you would like to see an example of basic interactions with an Cds community, enter an existing community id in the `Community` field of the configuration.
 Make sure to also grant the appropriate "Community Member" role to the Client-Credentials Client used by the sample.
-If you have not yet created a community, see the [documentation](https://docs.osisoft.com/bundle/ocs/page/communities/create-a-community.html) for instructions.
+If you have not yet created a community, see the [documentation](https://docs.aveva.com/bundle/aveva-data-hub/page/1263169.html) for instructions.
 Entering a community id will enable three additional steps in the sample.

-If you are not using ADH communities, leave the `Community` field blank.
+If you are not using Cds communities, leave the `Community` field blank.

 ---

 Automated test uses Python 3.9.1 x64

-For the main ADH time series samples page [ReadMe](https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/SDS_TIME_SERIES.md)
+For the main Cds time series samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples-CloudOperations/blob/main/docs/SDS_TIME_SERIES.md)
-For the main ADH samples page [ReadMe](https://github.com/osisoft/OSI-Samples-OCS)
+For the main Cds samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples-CloudOperations)
-For the main AVEVA samples page [ReadMe](https://github.com/osisoft/OSI-Samples)
+For the main AVEVA samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples)